nishitha09/.net/README.md

 OUTPUT:

 ![image](https://user-images.githubusercontent.com/97939491/157630164-e78f300d-4f6d-48a7-a8af-562c2dfe88f4.png)

 ![image](https://user-images.githubusercontent.com/97939491/157630256-fd02629d-1e90-4168-9281-28a51794712c.png)

-C# PROGRAM TO CREATE A FILE, CHECK THE EXISTENCE OF A FILE AND READ THE CNTENTS OF THE FILE using System;
+C# PROGRAM TO CREATE A FILE, CHECK THE EXISTENCE OF A FILE AND READ THE CONTENTS OF THE FILE:

+using System;
 using System.IO;